-2017 may be thin on the ground in terms of Xbox One exclusives, but we’ve still had plenty of amazing games, and there’s more to come before year’s end.
+2017 may have been thin on the ground for Xbox One exclusives, but we’ve still had plenty of amazing games, and there’s more to come in 2018.

 As well as a plethora of amazing Xbox One games, we also have the most powerful console on the market on the way in the form of Xbox One X. This console will not only trump its rival, the PS4 Pro, for horsepower, but also provide a lovely boost to games you already own.
 If you want to know the full list of Xbox One X enhanced games, click the link.

 While we haven’t had a huge number of exclusives, there have been some pretty great ones in 2017, including Forza Motorsport 7 and Cuphead.
 Then there’s the likes of Middle Earth: Shadow of War, which, while also available on PS4, on Xbox it takes advantage of the Xbox Play Anywhere program, meaning digital purchases will also obtain a PC copy of the game.